 Emotional factors often change, as well.
 Some children feel closer to their mothers, and others feel closer to their fathers.

 Additionally, a parent’s ability to care for the children, and even have contact with them, might change.
 The onset or removal of a disability is a good example.
 If a residential parent develops a substance abuse problem, the children might need a safer living environment.
 Conversely, if a nonresidential parent overcomes a substance abuse problem, extended child visitation might be appropriate.

 Reach Out to a Tenacious Lawyer

 Divorce modification actions are about as common as marriage dissolution actions.
-For a free consultation with an experienced Hoffman Estates divorce attorney, contact Delaney Heckman.
+For a free consultation with an experienced Hoffman Estates divorce attorney, contact Andrea Heckman Law.
 After-hours visits are available.